BIOP/ijp-imagetoatlas/qupath_analysis.md

 For that, simply select all your slices of interest and click, in the top menu bar `Export > Export Regions To QuPath project`.

-When executing this action, ABBA does 2 things:
+When executing this action, ABBA exports, for each slice:
-* export regions of the allen brain atlas as a zip file (ImageJ rois file)
+* regions of the allen brain atlas as a zip file (ImageJ rois file)
-* saves a json file which can be used to compute the transformation between pixels of the original file to the Allen Brain Atlas CCF
+* a json file which can be used to compute the transformation between pixels coordinates of the original file to the Allen Brain Atlas CCFv3

 These two files are saved into the data folder of each QuPath entry.
 Also, the Allen Brain Ontology is written next to the QuPath project file (do not erase it!).

 ## Importing ABBA registration results in QuPath

-In QuPath, provided you have correctly installed [QuPath BIOP extensions](installation.md), you can click `BIOP > Atlas > Load Atlas Annotations into Open Image`.
+In QuPath, provided you have correctly installed the [QuPath BIOP extensions](installation.md), you can click `BIOP > Atlas > Load Atlas Annotations into Open Image`.

 ![Load annotation](assets/img/qupath_import_atlas_regions.png)